 - A municipality or government entity

-If you are injured in a train accident that is another party’s fault, then you may pursue compensation for:
+If you are injured in a train accident involving a Brightline train or that is another party’s fault, then you may be entitled to compensation for:

 - Past and future medical expenses